mikaelbr/bacon-love/exercises/09_combining_observables_part_ii/problem.md

 There are many more multi-Observable combinators in the Bacon.js docs [here](https://github.com/baconjs/bacon.js/#combining-multiple-streams-and-properties).

-## The Problem
+## Problem Description

-Thanks to the intel you have provided throughout the defence campain against the Zrrk invasion, the Earthian Defence Force has concluded that the Zrrk come in peace.
+Thanks to the intel you have provided throughout the defence campaign against the Zrrk invasion, the Earthian Defence Force has concluded that the Zrrk come in peace.
 The EDF have decided that in order to show signs of good will towards the apparently friendly Zrrk to broadcast the withdrawal status of the